Charities We Support

 The award winning Soi Dog Foundation is the largest animal welfare organisation in Asia.
 Based in Phuket, Thailand the charity works tirelessly to improve the welfare of dogs and cats in Thailand, rescuing abandoned and stray animals and providing shelter, food and veterinary care.

 Founded in 2003, the charity has provided help for thousands of abused and neglected street dogs and cats often found malnourished and suffering in appalling conditions.
-They run a shelter and re-homing centre for over 400 dogs and their effective sterilization programmer has dramatically reduced the number of unwanted dogs and cats.
+They run a shelter and re-homing centre for over 400 dogs and their effective sterilization programme has dramatically reduced the number of unwanted dogs and cats.

 The charity also actively fight to stop the illegal dog meat trade, rescuing dogs that have been captured for this purpose and re-homing them in one of their shelters, providing safety and emergency medical care.